Travel and Tourism courses

 How will I be assessed?

-You’ll be assessed through practical activities, group work, presentations, coursework, online assessments and examinations.
+You’ll be assessed through practical activities, group work, presentations, coursework and online assessments.

 What could I do after this course?